DreamLineLove/.dotfiles/README.md

 # .dotfiles

-These are the configurations (.dotfiles) I use on my personal machines.
+These are the configurations (.dotfiles) I use on my personal machine.

 ## Reference
 | Name    | Description                           |